 You can prevent heart disease by following a heart-healthy lifestyle.
 Here are strategies to help you protect your heart.By Mayo Clinic Staff

 Heart disease may be a leading cause of death, but that doesn't mean you have to accept it as your fate.
-Although you lack the power to change some risk factors — such as family history, sex or age — there are some key heart disease prevention steps you can take.
+Although you lack the power to change some risk factors — such as family history, sex or age — there are some key heart disease prevention steps you can take to reduce your risk.

 You can avoid heart problems in the future by adopting a healthy lifestyle today.
-Here are six heart disease prevention tips to get you started.
+Here are seven heart disease prevention tips to get you started.

 Smoking or using tobacco of any kind is one of the most significant risk factors for developing heart disease.
-Chemicals in tobacco can damage your heart and blood vessels, leading to narrowing of the arteries (atherosclerosis).
+Chemicals in tobacco can damage your heart and blood vessels, leading to narrowing of the arteries due to plaque buildup (atherosclerosis).
 Atherosclerosis can ultimately lead to a heart attack.

 When it comes to heart disease prevention, no amount of smoking is safe.
 But, the more you smoke, the greater your risk.
-Smokeless tobacco and low-tar and low-nicotine cigarettes also are risky, as is exposure to secondhand smoke.
-Even so-called "social smoking" — smoking only while at a bar or restaurant with friends — is dangerous and increases the risk of heart disease.
+Smokeless tobacco, low-tar and low-nicotine cigarettes, and secondhand smoke also can be risky.
+Even so-called social smoking — smoking only while at a bar or restaurant with friends — can be dangerous and increase the risk of heart disease.

-The good news, though, is that when you quit smoking, your risk of heart disease drops almost to that of a nonsmoker in about five years.
+The good news, though, is that your risk of heart disease begins to lower soon after quitting.
+Your risk of coronary heart disease significantly reduces one year after quitting smoking.
+Your risk of coronary heart disease drops almost to that of a nonsmoker in about 15 years.
 And no matter how long or how much you smoked, you'll start reaping rewards as soon as you quit.

-Physical activity helps you control your weight and can reduce your chances of developing other conditions that may put a strain on your heart, such as high blood pressure, high cholesterol and diabetes.
+Physical activity can help you control your weight and reduce your chances of developing other conditions that may put a strain on your heart, such as high blood pressure, high cholesterol and diabetes.

 Eating a healthy diet can reduce your risk of heart disease.
 Two examples of heart-healthy food plans include the Dietary Approaches to Stop Hypertension (DASH) eating plan and the Mediterranean diet.

 Limiting certain fats you eat also is important.
-Of the types of fat — saturated, polyunsaturated, monounsaturated and trans fat — saturated fat and trans fat are the ones to try to limit or avoid.
-Try to keep saturated fat to no more than 10 percent of your daily calories.
-And, try to keep trans fat out of your diet altogether.
+Of the types of fat — saturated, polyunsaturated, monounsaturated and trans fat — try to limit or avoid saturated fat and trans fat.
+Aim to keep saturated fat to 5 or 6 percent of your daily calories.
+And try to keep trans fat out of your diet altogether.

 Major sources of saturated fat include: